Carry Trading Forex Strategy

 However, most traders should not use anywhere near these amounts.
 At 50:1 leverage, a 2% move in the wrong direction will wipe out your entire capital base allocated to a particular trade.
 If you’re doing carry trading, an intrinsically long-term strategy, you need to allow at least 2% wiggle room for the trade to develop.

 Most traders shouldn’t use above 5:1 leverage.
-Novices should start by using paper accounts and then by avoiding leverage once they begin trading live with real money and determine that they can prove to themselves that they can be profitable over a statistically meaningfully period of time (usually one or more years).
+Novices should start by using paper accounts and then by avoiding leverage once they begin trading live with real money and determine that they can prove to themselves that they can be profitable over a statistically meaningful period of time (usually one or more years).
 Carry trading or trading in general is not a get-rich-quick scheme.

 Regarding diversification, this isn’t strictly limited to being in various currency-related carry trades, but through diversification into other asset classes as well, including stocks, bonds, and real assets, such as gold or commodities.